Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should be able to:

-Work with a textbook, workbook and didactic materials, compose a synopsis of a paragraph of the textbook before and / or after studying the material in the lesson;
+Work with a textbook, workbook and didactic materials, compile a synopsis of a textbook paragraph before and/or after studying the material in class;

-Prepare oral messages and written abstracts based on the generalization of information from the textbook and additional sources;
+Prepare oral communications and written abstracts based on a synthesis of textbook information and additional sources;

 Use Internet search engines.